libratbag/libratbag/doc/dbus.rst

         |   1     | Key press event                      |
         +---------+--------------------------------------+

+        If the ActionType is *DPI Lock*, the variant is an unsigned integer tuple (``(uu)``) where the first element is the X DPI value and the second element is the Y DPI value to lock to while the button is held.
+For uniform DPI lock, both values are identical.

         If the ActionType is *None*, the variant is an unsigned integer (``u``) of value 0.